 Here’s another aspect that is rarely thought of or discussed.
 Two decades ago, electronic waste disposal wasn’t a term that people were familiar with.
 Today it’s a booming business.
 Companies pay waste disposal companies to haul off and recycle (hopefully) all of their old servers, computers, monitors, printers… anything electronic.
 At the very least there’s a financial cost to this, not to mention the fact the electronic waste is the fastest growing waste classification in the world and reasonable companies should be making efforts to minimize their contribution to this growing problem.

 The bottom line is that companies should be looking at the long-term big picture and taking into consideration every aspect of the decision and asking the most important question “How soon do we want to be doing this again?”
-If he decision is made to deploy consumer grade devices into a commercial environment, prepare to be going through the process again a lot sooner than planned, spending more money than expected.
+If the decision is made to deploy consumer grade devices into an enterprise environment, prepare to be going through the process again a lot sooner than planned, spending more money than expected.
 Choose wisely.